suryasmurugan/aidl/README.md

 # Ex.No:2 Develop an android application to implement the AIDL server and client app.
-The server app hosts a Bound Service and contains the logic to return random colours to its client.
-**The client app calls the service and changes the button's colour within the Main activity.**
+The server app hosts a Bound Service and contains the logic to return random colours to its client.The client app calls the service and changes the button's colour within the Main activity.

 ## AIM: